shrideio/shoebox/src/ci/README.md

 - Troubleshooting

-  The most fragile step of the build pipeline is `containerize`.
-It consists of two operations depending on external services.
+  The most fragile step of the build pipeline is `containerize` as it depends on external services - Vault and Docker Registry.

-    - Fetching secrets from Vault using the Drone Vault plugin

-        Check if the secrets value can be fetched through the Drone Vault plugin.
-If the secret values are displayed correctly the cause of the issue is not related to the Drone Vault plugin or Vault configuration.
+    - Check if the secret values can be fetched through the Drone Vault plugin.

+        Replace the placeholders with matching values from `$REPO_ROOT/src/ci/.env` an set the environment values as follows.

         ```
+        $ export DRONE_SECRET_ENDPOINT=http://localhost:[DRONE_VAULT_PLUGIN_PORT]
+        $ export DRONE_SECRET_SECRET=[DRONE_SECRET]
+        ```

+        > IMPORTANT: Be aware not to confuse the CLI to secret plugin communication or configurations errors with the real secret access issues.
+The later is reported via _secret key not found_ or _secret not found_ error messages.

+        Check if Docker registry credentials are accessible.

+        ```
         $ drone plugins secret get secrets/data/ci.docker registry_username --repo ciagent/ci.build.sample
+        $ drone plugins secret get secrets/data/ci.docker registry_password --repo ciagent/ci.build.sample
+        ```

+        Check if the build argument is accessible.

+        ```
         $ drone plugins secret get secrets/data/ci.build.sample hello_world --repo ciagent/ci.build.sample
         ```

+        If the secret values are displayed correctly proceed to

         Otherwise, check the vault is accesible when logging in using the `VAULT_TOKEN` value by trying to login using its value and confirm that Access Login Policy is configured correctly as described [here](/src/vault/README.md#acl-policy).

     - Pushing a resulting Docker image to the Docker registry